mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 akin to a flattened dome but is divided into sections with a healthy amount of space for passengers to make long journeys comfortable.
-The driver’s cab is located in the front third of the dome.
+The driver's cab is located in the front third of the dome.

 A successful Mechanics check and a suitable